francisco-rente/FEUP-PRI/README.md

     - Searching for books by specific authors.
     - Filtering books based on content length and topic.
     - Retrieving reviews based on specific sentiments (e.g., positive reviews, vacation reading recommendations).
+- Faceted search for filtering search results.
+- Cursor-based pagination for handling large result sets.
+- Suggestion for auto-completion of search queries (Fuzzy search).
+- Highlighting of search terms in the search results.
 - Performance evaluation using standard information retrieval metrics (e.g., Mean Average Precision, Recall, Precision).
 - React frontend for user interaction with the search engine.